“Help! I was hurt working for Amazon.”

 Whether you were injured while working for Amazon as a warehouse sorter, fulfillment associate, warehouse technician, operator, order picker/packer, supervisor or another team member, it’s essential that you fully understand your rights and responsibilities regarding your workers’ compensation benefits.

 At Gerber & Holder Law, we will work hard for you by standing up to corporate giants like Amazon.
 If your claim is being denied or you’ve been given an unreasonably low settlement offer, don’t hesitate to contact our Atlanta workers’ compensation attorneys to ensure you receive maximum compensation for your work-related injury claim.
-With 50+ years of combined experience, we’ve helped thousands of injured workers get the compensation they deserve.
+With over 75 years of combined experience, we’ve helped thousands of injured workers get the compensation they deserve.